tyconsulting/blog.tyang.github.io/_posts/2012-04-09-installing-sccm-2012-rtm-secondary-site-using-a-pre-installed-sql-express-2008-r2-instance.md

 Below is what I have customised during the SQL express install:
 <ul>
 	<li>I configured the location for SQL, SQL instance, data files, log files and backup files the way I wanted it.</li>
-	<li>I selected the SQL instance to use the collation “<strong>SQL_Latin1_General_CP1_CI_AS</strong>”<strong> </strong>because it is the only collation that SCCM supports.</li>
+	<li>I selected the SQL instance to use the collation "<strong>SQL_Latin1_General_CP1_CI_AS</strong>"<strong> </strong>because it is the only collation that SCCM supports.</li>
-	<li>I kept the default secondary site SQL instance name “<strong>CONFIGMGRSEC</strong>” (this name is what’s used if you choose SCCM to install SQL Express for you).</li>
+	<li>I kept the default secondary site SQL instance name "<strong>CONFIGMGRSEC</strong>" (this name is what’s used if you choose SCCM to install SQL Express for you).</li>
-	<li>I have given a pre-configured AD group called “ConfigMgr2012 Servers” which contains all SCCM 2012 site servers <strong>sysadmin</strong> rights in SQL Express.</li>
+	<li>I have given a pre-configured AD group called "ConfigMgr2012 Servers" which contains all SCCM 2012 site servers <strong>sysadmin</strong> rights in SQL Express.</li>
 </ul>
 After the install, I applied CU4 and all went pretty smoothly.

 Now, I tried to push Secondary Site install from the primary site.
-Under SQL Server setting step, I selected “<strong>Use an existing SQL Server instance</strong>” option and enter the secondary site server’s FQDN under “<strong>SQL server fully qualified domain name</strong>” and “CONFIGMGRSEC” under “<strong>SQL server instance name, if applicable</strong>”.
+Under SQL Server setting step, I selected "<strong>Use an existing SQL Server instance</strong>" option and enter the secondary site server’s FQDN under "<strong>SQL server fully qualified domain name</strong>" and "CONFIGMGRSEC" under "<strong>SQL server instance name, if applicable</strong>".
 After finishing the wizard, the secondary site install failed during prerequisite checks.
 I got few errors in regards to the SQL collation is not set to SQL_Latin1_General_CP1_CI-AS:

 <a href="http://blog.tyang.org/wp-content/uploads/2012/04/image.png"><img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2012/04/image_thumb.png" alt="image" width="580" height="167" border="0" /></a>